OctoBanon-Main/UnnamedBot/README.md

 #### Licenses
 All code of the bot licensed of GNU GPL-3.0

-Discord.py - MIT License

-DiscordUtils - MIT License
+[https://github.com/Rapptz/discord.py]Discord.py by Rapptz - MIT License